Melissa Partners with TomTom for Geospatial Location Precision to Maximize Business Value of Global Customer Address Data

 Best-of-breed address engine ensures restaurants are found, packages are delivered, and on-demand drivers find their passengers

-/EIN News/ -- RANCHO SANTA MARGARITA, Calif., Jan.
-18, 2023 (GLOBE NEWSWIRE) -- Melissa, a leading provider of global data quality, identity verification, and address management solutions, today announced its successful partnership with TomTom, a global pioneer in satellite navigation for consumer use.
+Rancho Santa Margarita, CALIF – January 18, 2023 – Melissa, a leading provider of global data quality, identity verification, and address management solutions, today announced its successful partnership with TomTom, a global pioneer in satellite navigation for consumer use.
 By layering TomTom’s comprehensive global address data, location data, and country data on top of its industry-leading data quality, enrichment and identity verification solutions, Melissa has earned its reputation as the Address Expert.

 By leveraging TomTom Maps, Points of Interest, 7-digit postal codes, address points, and Routing API, Melissa provides a best-of-breed address engine critical to business needs worldwide.
 Multi-language and multi-format support is key to postal addressing, as not every country is alike.
 TomTom ingests country data into one global standardized dataset, while supporting multiple languages.
 They handle the various addressing nuances country-by-country, making the Melissa solution stack efficient and seamless.
 This capability has enabled Melissa to increase its global support across 240 countries and territories.